NickTsom/SVF_GCN/README.md

     pip install requests matplotlib
 ```

-Press `Ctrl + Shift + P` and search `Python: Select Interpreter`, and find the python binary that was created for the svf_ex conda environment.
+If using VSCode, setting up debugging can be set up by pressing `Ctrl + Shift + P` and searching `Python: Select Interpreter`, and find the python binary that was created for the svf_ex conda environment.
 If you do not see it, close and reopen the terminal or restart VSCode.

 ![](images/1.png)